rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/error-handling-guide.md

 ## Error messaging

-Reaction uses Meteor's [`Meteor.Error()`](https://docs.meteor.com/api/methods.html#Meteor-Error) to throw general runtime errors to the client and server.
+Demand uses Meteor's [`Meteor.Error()`](https://docs.meteor.com/api/methods.html#Meteor-Error) to throw general runtime errors to the client and server.
 Read the Meteor Guide's [Error handling](https://guide.meteor.com/methods.html#throwing-errors) section for more on how to use the method.

-### Types of Reaction Meteor error messages
+### Types of Demand Meteor error messages

 [`Meteor.Error()`](https://docs.meteor.com/api/methods.html#Meteor-Error) takes three arguments, one that is required: `error`, a short machine-readable error code, and two that are optional: `reason`, a human-readable message and `details` for any additional stack trace information.

 #### Always include both error and reason messages

-Reaction requires using both `error` and `reason` arguments:
+Demand requires using both `error` and `reason` arguments:

 ```js
 Meteor.Error("short-message", "Long message with more detail for users.");